dratkevich/FakeEquatable/README.md

 ```

 ### Tips and tricks
-To react on invocation changes one can do something like this inside mock:
+To react on invocation changes one can do something like this inside a mock:
 ```swift
 var invocations: [Invocation] = [] {
     didSet {